-Another advantage for online learning is accessibility.
+Another advantage of online learning is accessibility.
 Thanks to fully online programs, students have access to a wider range of schools and program options than what is close to their homes or jobs.
-Additionally, in some cases online program are more cost-effective than on campus programs.
+Additionally, in some cases, online programs are more cost-effective than on-campus programs.
 While tuition rates vary, online students do not have to factor in commuting costs, campus housing or worry about traffic patterns and parking costs.

 As one example of an MSN in public health nursing curriculum, the following classes are included in Grand Canyon University's online MSN in Public Health Nursing program: